shussain894/visa-chatbot-frontend/README.md

-# 🇬🇧 UK Visa Chatbot
+# 🇬🇧 UK Visa Eligibility Chatbot

 A simple full-stack chatbot to help users determine their UK visit visa eligibility using a rule-based system and optional LLM fallback.
 Built with React, Node.js (Express), llama3 and MongoDB.